codechangers/codecontest.org/_includes/blocks/addAStore.md

 	};
 }
 ```
 The `littleAnt` action will now add the ant to their hot bar and give them one more use each time they buy it.
-As long as you have already created the item with `createNewItem` action.
+As long as you have already created the _item_ with [createNewItem](/docs/createNewItem/) _function_.